 This is more often seen in oriental societies where there are more taboos about communication between opposite genders.
 Certain topics may be off-limits not just in routine conversation but in arts, cinema as well.
 In a corporate setting, up its best to stay away from politics, religion, sex, disability, racism or anything that puts off your colleagues.

-Foreign tourists often meet cultural barriers to communication as they are unable to decipher the regional colloquialism and expressions of the local people.
+Foreign tourists often meet generational and cultural differences as they are unable to decipher the regional colloquialism and expressions of the local people.
 Stress is also a major factor in why people won’t listen and is a major issue that creates a psychological barrier to communication.

 Other Common Barriers of Communication include